Did a dog bite you or your child and cause injuries? Call 954-424-1440 to speak to an experienced South Florida dog bite injury lawyer.

 Were you or a loved one bitten by a dog?
 Bite victims can face painful injuries, medical bills, and mental trauma.
-Additionally, you may struggle to get your bills paid by your insurance company in the event of a dog bite.
+Additionally, you may struggle to get your bills paid by your insurance company in case of a dog bite.

 What Should I Do if a Dog Bites Me?

 If any witnesses can corroborate the details of the incident, get their information.
-You may need their testimony to build your case if you file a lawsuit.
+If you file a lawsuit, you may need their testimony to build your case.